Fort Erie Stands Firm on Proposed Governance Changes

 • Fort Erie is concerned about the lack of clear authority, consultation, and evidence supporting these proposed changes.

-• Fort Erie opposes forced amalgamation without strong public consultation and clear, data driven benefits.
+• Fort Erie opposes forced amalgamation without strong public consultation and clear, data-driven benefits.

 • Fort Erie remains financially strong, with healthy reserves, low taxes, and a proven ability to succeed independently.